-7 Preliminary Feedback on Nomothesia
+6 Preliminary Feedback on Nomothesia

-Nomothesia is a research prototype and it is still not well-known to the public.
-Thus, we have currently received limited feedback from our main target group, the citizens.
-In April of 2016, Nomothesia was presented and received an award in the 1st IT4GOV Contest, which was organized by the Greek Ministry of Administrative Reform & Electronic Governance.
+Although we consider Nomothesia a research prototype, we have done our best to make it known to the Greek Government, law professionals and the public in general.
+In April of 2016, Nomothesia was presented and received an award in the 1st IT4GOV Contest, which was organized by the Greek Ministry of Administrative Reform and Electronic Governance.
 Among the contest jury members were 3 ministers and people from the industry, who judged Nomothesia positively.
-Following this contest, we have been in contact with officials from the House of Parliament and the Ministry of Administrative Reform & Electronic Governance, who have expressed interest in deploying Nomothesia in the governmental portal.
+Following this contest, we have been in contact with officials from the House of Parliament and the Ministry of Administrative Reform and Electronic Governance, who have expressed interest in deploying Nomothesia in the governmental portal.
+We have also presented Nomothesia to the Expert Group on ELI in Brussels on October 16, 2017.
+In all presentations, we have received very encouraging comments that motivate us to continue working on this topic.